 In common with many oval tracks, there is logically a bias towards the lower drawn runners here since they are more easily able to grab an inside pitch on the bend.
 This bias does however seem to steadily decrease as race distance increases.
 Over five furlongs and six furlongs, close to two thirds of races have historically been won by those in the bottom half of the draw.
 Over seven furlongs and a mile this bias becomes far less pronounced, but it is still worth considering fast-starting, low drawn runners.
 Interestingly over a mile those drawn on the extreme outside (high) also boast a solid record, possibly due to being able to move outside and away from the scrimmaging for position in the centre of the track.
 Over trips of 1m2f and above any draw bias is negligible at best.

-One straightforward and profitable system to use across these last few years has simply been to back the market leader in non-handicap events for runners aged three and older.
-Doing so would have resulted in a 49% strike rate and £1 level stakes profit of over £28.
+One straightforward system to use across these last few years has simply been to back the market leader in non-handicap events for runners aged three and older.
+Doing so would have resulted in a 49% strike rate and a £1 level stakes net win of over £28.